apache/openwhisk/docs/actions-new.md

 The OpenWhisk platform will perform a generic integration test as part of its basic system tests.
 This integration test will require a [test function](#the-test-action) to be available so that the test harness can create, invoke, and delete the action.

+### Additonal Execution Environments

+#### Action Proxy Single Entrypoint Interface
+There are now several runtimes that support execution environments in addition to OpenWhisk.
+This started so that the runtimes could be served using Knative Serving, and is the only additonal execution environment currently supported.
+In an effort to standardize how the various action proxy implementation containers are able to handle additional single entrypoint (such as Knative Serving) execution environment, there is a description of the contract and example cases outlining how a container should respond with a given input.
+The descriptions and example cases are documented in [Single Entrypoint Proxy Contract](single_entrypoint_proxy_contract.md).